BIONF/fDOG/README.md

 # fDOG data set

-Within the data package we provide a set of 78 reference taxa.
-They can be automatically downloaded during the setup.
+Within the data package we provide a set of [81 reference taxa](https://ftp.ebi.ac.uk/pub/databases/reference_proteomes/QfO/QfO_release_2024_02.tar.gz).
+They will be automatically downloaded during the setup.
 This data comes "ready to use" with the *fdog* framework.
 Species data must be present in the three directories listed below:

 * searchTaxa_dir (Contains sub-directories for proteome fasta files for each species)
 * coreTaxa_dir (Contains sub-directories for BLAST databases made with `makeblastdb` out of your proteomes)